taolson/Admiran/doc/Language.md

 ## Expressions

-In general, a Miranda2 expression is a sequence of simple (atomic) expressions and function applications interleaved by infix operators.
-Simple expressions can be:
+A Miranda2 expression is a sequence of term expressions and function applications interleaved by infix operators.
+Term expressions can be:

 * a variable, constructor, or literal
 * a parenthesized expression